Edit Blog Post

 Fujian province is amazing and deserves more time.
 Although the fact is, no matter where we go in China we are never dissapointed.

 We are presently working for five weeks before Chinese Spring Festival.
 We are back in full swing with English lessons, volunteering and weekend trips to Beijing.
-Most recently we purchased packs for our trip to Hunan and my bartering has improved yet again, getting them for 20% of the asking price.
+Most recently we purchased packs for our trip to Hunan and my bartering has improved yet again, getting them for 20%!o(MISSING)f the asking price.

 We also checked out